pychuang/ll-api/doc/source/ll4ir-2015-results-round4.rst

-.. _ll4ir-results-round3:
+.. _ll4ir-results-round4:

-LL4IR Round #3 Results
+LL4IR Round #4 Results
 ======================

-This page presents the LL4IR Round #3 results.
-This round ran from July 15, 2015 till July 31, 2015.
+This page presents the LL4IR Round #4 results.
+This round ran from Aug 15, 2015 till Aug 31, 2015.

 #Impressions is the total number of times when rankings (for any of the test queries) from the given team/system have been displayed to users.
 The number of wins, losses, and ties are calculated against the production system, where a win is defined as the experimental system having more clicks on results assigned to it by Team Draft Interleaving than clicks on results assigned to the production system.